 - Features: StretchFlight 2, Q-Lock stitched seams

-In 1990, Quiksilver launched their swimwear line for women, Roxy, which instantly became a hit for its high-quality sportswear that includes sport-fashion apparel and accessories.
-For this list, we’ve included their Syncro long sleeve springsuit, a stylish 2mm wetsuit that’s both functional and eco-friendly.
+In 1990, Quiksilver launched its swimwear line for women, Roxy, which instantly became a hit for its high-quality sportswear that includes sport-fashion apparel and accessories.
+For this list, we’ve included their Syncro long-sleeve springsuit, a stylish 2mm wetsuit that’s both functional and eco-friendly.

 Roxy’s Syncro wetsuit uses Stretch Flight 2, a neoprene fabric derived from limestones and scrap rubber tires.
 Its linings, on the other hand, are made from recycled polyester and nylon.
 To keep the Syncro solvent-free, they used water-based adhesives and Q-lock stitches to laminate and seal this wetsuit’s seams.